Once in a Blue Moon

 The inexplicables: **spoilers**

 Why did she put up with her sister’s mess for so long?
-Why was she such a victim and martyr when it came to her worthless cruel and destructive sister?
+Why was she such a victim and martyr when it came to her worthless, cruel, and destructive sister?
 Why did she still love her so much?

 Why was her mother so cold and blind to Nora’s childhood suffering?
 Why didn’t she try to reach out to her later in life?
-Everyone could see that Nora was a kind, strong, lovely smart woman.
+Everyone could see that Nora was a kind, strong, lovely, and smart woman.
 Why was she still so mean to her?
 I mean, I can understand Maine’s reserve and stoicism, but this woman was so distant and unsympathetic to her wonderful daughter who would have made any parent so proud.
 And only her daughter.
 She was well-liked and respected in the community and doted on her pet bird, and she started a hug therapy business, for heaven’s sake.
 Where did that come from?
 Nora did nothing to deserve such apparent indifference.

 Why did her winning the Perez scholarship cause such hostility in the community?
 Why was she blamed for the accident?
 How could she blame herself?
 Many knew of Luke, the town golden boy’s, drugging and slipping grades.
 The teachers knew he hadn’t even come close to winning the scholarship and it was Nora’s all along.
 Luke knew it.
 His doting mother would have known about his grade slippage.
 Yet they blamed Nora for “stealing” the prize.
 This is a small isolated community.
 More people would have known and spread the word.
 Nora was a daughter of one of the mainstays of the community.
 She wasn’t some intruder.
 Come on.
 He flunked out of Maine Uni.
 Whose fault was that?
 After the bullying and cruelty Nora endured as a child, how could any of the townspeople blame her for not coming back for 15 years?